Achievable logoAchievable logo

 Here’s the calculation:

 If you didn’t get the correct answer, you probably included the capital gain distribution in the calculation.
-While it feels like dividend income, capital gain distributions are not considered income.
-Therefore, they are not included in this calculation.
-Be careful - this is a common trick used on the exam!
+Even though a capital gain distribution is cash paid to shareholders, it isn’t considered dividend income, so it isn’t included in dividend yield.
+Be careful - this is a common exam trap.

 Subchapter M